GenAI-Learning-Lab/genai-collab-hub/agentic-graphrag/modules/module-1/data/Contract_01_Transportation_AGL_Tonglu.md

 15. Any different interpretation of this Agreement by both Parties is subject to final interpretation by Party A.

-Party A: Aperture Global Logistics Pvt.
-Ltd.      Party B: Tonglu Tongze Logistics Ltd.
+Party A: Aperture Global Logistics      Party B: Tonglu Tongze Logistics Ltd.

-Company seal: /s/ Aperture Global Logistics Pvt.
-Ltd.               Date: December 22, 2014
+Company seal: /s/ Aperture Global Logistics               Date: December 22, 2014

 Date: December 22, 2014